Sage-Bionetworks/schematic/docs/source/asset_store.rst

 4. In MyDCC, create the main **DCC Fileview** with `MyDCC` as the scope.
 Add column ``contentType`` to the schema and grant teams **Download** level access.

+   - Ensure all teams have **Download** level access to this file view.
-   - Add both file and folder entities and add ALL default columns.
+   - Add both file and folder entities and add **ALL default columns**.

 .. note::